mcclatchy/sinclair/README.md

 **Note: RequireJS appends the `.js` extension when it loads documents, so you should not include it.**

+**Note:** Non paragraph containers may be scraped as well in order to pull elements such as bylines, credit lines and headlines in to the Sinclair template.
+All scraped non-paragraph elements _before_ the first `<p>` tag will be migrated into the templates' header div.

 ### Folio

 This tab contains the elements to configure the folio.